-Welcome to the results of this year’s BBC History Magazine poll, which features 100 inspirational women from history.
-We asked experts in 10 different fields of human endeavour to nominate 10 women they believe had the biggest impact on world history.
+Welcome to the results of BBC History Magazine poll, which features 100 inspirational women from history.
+In 2018, we asked experts in 10 different fields of human endeavour to nominate 10 women they believe had the biggest impact on world history.
 We then gave you, our readers the opportunity to vote for your favourite figures from that list.
 The results – presented here – may well provoke debate…

 Marie Curie, 1867–1934

 Marie Curie.
 (Photo by Bettmann/Getty Images)

 Marie Skłodowska Curie changed the world not once but twice.
 She founded the new science of radioactivity – even the word was invented by her – and her discoveries launched effective cures for cancer.